Sultan of Selangor: 1766–1875: Beginnings of the Selangor Sultanate

 Raja Lumu did not succeed his father after the latter's death in 1745.
 Instead, his first cousin, Daeng Kemboja was appointed as the third Yang di-Pertuan Muda of Riau.
 In February 1756, Sulaiman Badrul Alam Shah of Johor, who assumed Selangor is still a part of his territory, offered the Dutch to mine tin ore in Selangor after helping his nephew, Raja Mahmud winning a civil war against his step-brother, Raja Alam.
 His action was opposed by Daeng Kemboja, Raja Tua of Klang and Raja Lumu.
 Raja Lumu then sought to strengthen his influence and removed Selangor from Johor empire by seeking recognition from the 16th Sultan of Perak, Sultan Mahmud Shah ibni Sultan Muhammad Shah.
 He was installed by Sultan Mahmud Shah as the first Sultan of Selangor in November 1766, taking the regnal name, Sultan Salehuddin Shah.

 After the death of Sultan Salehuddin Shah on 1778, he was succeeded by his son, Raja Ibrahim Marhum Saleh, who then used the title Sultan Ibrahim Shah.
 In 1784, he was defeated in the attack on Kuala Selangor by the Dutch, forcing him to leave Kota Malawati.
-He subsequently managed to occupy it back in less than a year with the help of Pahang Sultanate.
+He subsequently managed to occupy it back in less than a year with the help of the Pahang Kingdom.
 Sultan Ibrahim Shah allied himself with Perak Sultanate afterwards but the alliance fall apart in a debt dispute.

 Following his death on 18 October 1826, he was succeeded by his son, Raja Muhammad who took on the title Sultan Muhammad Shah.
 He was unable to control his chiefs during his reign which resulted in the separation of Selangor into five individual territories; Bernam, Kuala Selangor, Kelang, Langat and Lukut.
 His reign also saw the opening of tin mines in Ampang District, which brought business to the people and the state.

 After 31 years of reign, Sultan Muhammad died in late 1857 without appointing an heir.
 As a result, there was a huge dispute regarding who will succeed him as the Sultan of Selangor.
 His nephew, Raja Abdul Samad Raja Abdullah was finally chosen to be the next Sultan and he took on the title Sultan Abdul Samad.
 He gave the power of authority of Klang to Raja Abdullah and Langat to Tunku Kudin of Kedah, both of whom were his sons-in-law, in 1866 and 1868 respectively.